Coderkabs/Elmis-Pipeline/README.md

 ```sh
 mvn clean package
 ```

 ### Run the Application
 ```sh
 java -jar target/CarePro-pipelines-1.0-SNAPSHOT.jar
 ```

 ## Code Explanation

-### `BusinessLogic
+### `BusinessLogic`
-- **Implements the operations of the dispensation-Ack process(logic  to load data to the  new created dispensation table after  extraction  from dispensations-Ack  topic)
+- Implements the operations of the dispensation-Ack process (logic to load data to the new created dispensation table after extraction from dispensations-Ack topic).
-- **Handles similar  operations for  prescription Acknowledgement and dispensation-new ...
+- Handles similar operations for prescription acknowledgment and dispensation-new.

-### Configuration/DbConfiguration
+### `Configuration/DbConfiguration`
--Defines Database setup which  include  database name, username , password etc..
+- Defines database setup including database name, username, password, etc.

 ### `Configuration/StreamingConfiguration`
 - Defines Kafka consumer properties and creates a Flink Kafka consumer.

 ### `Configuration/KafkaProducerService`
-- Defines kafka producer properties  and writes  data to generated dynamic topics.
+- Defines Kafka producer properties and writes data to generated dynamic topics.

 ### `pom.xml`
 - Contains project dependencies such as Flink, Kafka, PostgreSQL JDBC, and Jackson.

-## zm.gov.moh.hie.elmis
+## `zm.gov.moh.hie.elmis`
-- Defines  the  main entry-point methods  for each job, the implemented  methods include dispensation,prescription, dispensation Acknowledgement, prescription  Acknowledgement  etc ..
+- Defines the main entry-point methods for each job.
+The implemented methods include dispensation, prescription, dispensation acknowledgment, prescription acknowledgment, etc.

 ## Database Schema

-Ensure your PostgreSQL database has the following table below  are some  of the  database schema utilized in the business logic of the implemented processes
+Ensure your PostgreSQL database has the following tables.
+Below are some of the database schemas utilized in the business logic of the implemented processes:

 ```sql
 CREATE TABLE prescription_new (
     timestamp TIMESTAMP,